Morglod/project-watcher/readme.md

 }
 ```

-'from' is matching filenames in templates directory (when populating new directory with template code).
+'from' is matching fully filenames in templates directory, without extensions (when populating new directory with template code).

 #### Example